yy1588133/top-tools/memory-bank/progress.md

   current technical landscape.

 ## Pending Tasks

+- **Community Engagement**: Develop mechanisms for community feedback and contributions to enhance the project's scope and relevance (Q3 2025 milestone).
+- **Cross-Platform Expansion**: Adapt Windows-specific configurations for macOS and Linux compatibility.

 - **Ongoing Tool Curation**: Continue identifying and documenting high-value tools and extensions to expand the repository's offerings.